-An entity's obligations under the Privacy Act are set out in the Australian Privacy Principles (APPs).
-Penalties of up to A\$360,000 for individuals and A\$1.8 million for corporations may apply for repeated and serious privacy breaches.
+An entity's main obligations under the Privacy Act are set out in the Australian Privacy Principles (APPs).
+Penalties of up to A\$420,000 for individuals and A\$2.1 million for corporations may apply for repeated and serious privacy breaches.
+There are proposals to increase these penalties and make other changes to the Privacy Act (see below) but no draft legislation has yet been published.